FORGOTTEN JUSTICE, LLC

 A Better Life is Always a Choice Away

 Many of you are aware that my son, Jeff Johnson has been in prison for almost 24 yrs. now for a crime he didn’t commit.
-His co-defendant sent Jeff a letter about 10yrs. ago apologizing for getting him involved as Jeff barely knew him and certainly had no idea what the co-defendant had in mind.
+His co-defendant sent Jeff a letter in December of 2006, apologizing for getting him involved as Jeff barely knew him and certainly had no idea what the co-defendant had in mind.
 If you would, please log into the site shown below and it will take you to our Petition to send on to the Governor asking for clemency.
 The Arapahoe County District Attorney, George Brauchler was running for Governor and now I understand he has withdrawn that and is going for Attorney General instead.
 I have no problem with him being tough on crime but I have a real problem when he refuses to even look over the new evidence presented to him.
 It is very obvious he understands there are more votes on the side of the victim and I can appreciate that but his job should be carry out “Justice” regardless of which side it helps or hinders.
 Our goal is to reach 200,000 signatures and we need more support.
 You can read more and sign the petition if you go to the site shown below.
 Please sign and Share it if you can, it will be more than greatly appreciated.
 You can also visit my Facebook site which is simply John Johnson or Jeff’s which is Support for Jeff Johnson to read some of his writings and accomplishments while in prison and what he wants to accomplish if and when he gets released.

 Jeff Johnson's Petition